Rescuers recover body from wrecked Hungarian tourist boat

-BUDAPEST (Reuters) - Divers brought up a body on Monday from the wreck of a tourist boat which sank last week in Budapest, and another body was pulled from the river 100 km downstream, the first apparent victims recovered since the night of the crash.
+BUDAPEST (Reuters) - Divers brought up a body on Monday from the wreck of a tourist boat which sank last week in Budapest, and another body was pulled from the river 100 km downstream, identified by police as the eighth victim of the disaster.

 Twenty-eight people are presumed to have died when The Mermaid, a pleasure boat carrying 33 South Korean tourists and two Hungarian crew, capsized and sank after being hit by a cruise liner in the center of Budapest on Wednesday.

-South Korean and Hungarian divers worked as a team all day on Monday in an attempt to recover bodies from the wreck, the first day they have been able to approach it after currents and storm waters kept divers away.
+South Korean and Hungarian divers worked as a team on Monday in an attempt to recover bodies from the wreck, the first day they have been able to approach it after currents and storm waters kept them away.

-Seven bodies were recovered on the night of the disaster and seven Koreans were rescued alive.
+Seven bodies were recovered on the night of the accident and seven Koreans were rescued alive.
 The authorities have said the other 21 people on board are all presumed to have been killed in the worst disaster on the Danube for more than half a century.

-Hungarian divers found a body in the morning during an exploratory dive at the wreck, and later in the day South Korean divers pulled it from the river, the Hungarian counter-terrorism unit TEK which is in charge of the rescue said in a statement.
+Hungarian divers found a body in the morning during an exploratory dive at the wreck, and later in the day South Korean divers pulled it from the river, the Hungarian counter-terrorism unit TEK, which is in charge of the rescue, said in a statement.
 It released no further details.

-Earlier, officials said a body had been found near a village 115 km downriver from the capital.
-Police said the body had not yet been identified and they could not confirm it was from The Mermaid.
-A South Korean diplomat said the body looked Korean.
+Police said another body found earlier on Monday near a village 115 km downriver from the capital had been identified as the eighth victim of the disaster.
+Authorities were still working to identify the body pulled from the river in Budapest.

 The Mermaid capsized after being struck from behind by a large cruise liner near a bridge in the center of Budapest in driving rain.